-What is this Siberian “Beast from East” and how did it making Britain so cold?
+What is this Siberian “Beast from East” and how did it make Britain so cold?

 Why was the UK suddenly covered in heavy snow?